Novotech Awarded Frost & Sullivan's 2024 Global Company Of The Year Award For Its Leadership And Excellence In Biotech CRO Services

 Novotech's innovative full-service approach accelerates clinical development with advanced analytics, diverse global patient access, and specialized technology.

-San Antonio, TX - 14th October 2024 - Frost & Sullivan recently conducted an in-depth analysis of the biotech contract research organization (CRO) industry and based on its findings, has awarded Novotech the 2024 Global Company of the Year Award.
+SAN ANTONIO, Oct.
+14, 2024 /PRNewswire/ -- Frost & Sullivan recently conducted an in-depth analysis of the biotech contract research organization (CRO) industry and based on its findings, has awarded Novotech the 2024 Global Company of the Year Award.
 As a leading global full-service CRO with over 25 years of experience, Novotech specializes in providing comprehensive early- to late-phase clinical development services tailored to biotech companies.

 Novotech enables biotech companies to navigate the complex global regulatory landscape by leveraging its extensive expertise in local regulations and deep understanding of cultural nuances.
 With 34 office locations across the United States, Europe, and the Asia-Pacific region-including Australia, China, India, Malaysia, New Zealand, and Thailand-Novotech's global presence ensures that biotech firms receive tailored solutions that meet their unique needs.
 Additionally, Novotech distinguishes itself by providing access to diverse patient populations and accelerating recruitment timelines, significantly enhancing the efficiency and effectiveness of clinical trials.